5 things to do in Dalby and surrounds

 Swap the sound of ‘heavy metal’ for heavy machinery at the Dalby Pioneer Park Museum, home to Queensland’s largest collection of working tractors and big boys’ toys like an 1800s working thresher, a 1930s model reaper and binder and a pre-war hay baler.
 Open 7 days from 8am to 5pm.
 Admission is $5 for adults.

-3. Baa baa black sheep, have you any wool?
+3. Have you any wool?

 Just 30 minutes up the road from Dalby you’ll find the state’s oldest operating woolshed in Jondaryan.
 Visit the Jondaryan Woolshed and learn about the region’s rich farming history with a guided tour of the station’s historic buildings, machinery and equipment.
 Grab lunch or morning tea at the onsite Damper Hut Café.
 Admission prices are $13 for adults and $11.50 for concessions.